motion/orbit/notes/next.md

 # September:

 - Rate limits may be per-token so we may not need fancy p2p stuff (or not yet)
+- Contacts
   - Reach out to stuart for meeting Workday
+  - Convince tstuart to do Swindler and get on video call to discuss OCR
   - Give Karthik (SpaceX) demo app to use:
     - Requirements:
       - Add in basic Cosal search
       - Add in basic topic modeling for people

-# September

-app platform demo, p2p sync, search
+  - Reply to Andy properly, give update
+- Community
+  - Start community
+    - Get a first beta build cut
+      - deploy https/private.orbit.com with letsencrypt
+      - Iron out a lot of bugs and syncer issues
+      - Cosal early integration for search/profiles, maybe hstf5
       - RSS Syncer
+    - Start Orbit friends chat
+    - Typeform survey
+    - Orbit home has RSS that has Orbit Updates + Orbit Help
+      - Updates are latest dev notes
+      - Help is for onboarding onto Orbit, shows its power
-- We make the default home screen be "Orbit Updates"
+      - Make the default home screen be "Orbit Updates"
-  - shows our RSS and maybe Twitter :D
-- Integration quick search result cards
-  - Those show a queue for each Location in that integration
+      - Twitter as well, we can IFTT our twitter into rss
+- Sales
+  - We should have tiers for support
-- We can also have an example of Design blogs
+  - We can do 50% off for early users lifetime
-- Login/signup/onboarding completion
-- Figure out Google/https oauth workaround
+  - 25k, 50k, 100k or something to start
-- p2p system for avoiding hitting syncers
+- Account system
-- Iron out a lot of bugs and syncer issues
-- Refactors and build app for app platform
-- hstf5, cosal search integrations
+  - This should let people set up an Orbit and share the config with friends
+- Hire
+  - Find someone to work on the swift OCR system

 # October

 app platform

 - Able to make your own "Pages/Spaces/Homescreens"
+  - By default it splits them by Location in a new Pane for each App
+  - We can also have an example of Design blogs example
 - Continue on UI kit for apps
 - Get the basic app store in place
 - If Swift contractor works out integrate some OCR